Building Simple Conditions

 Invalidate on Step Evaluation Duration

 Sometimes we might not want to keep evaluating one or multiple steps for an excessive number of bars, and instead prefer having each step being triggered with a short interval in between.
+This can easily be done using invalidation and the placeholderbarssince_step

 , which quantify the number of bars that elapsed since a step has started being evaluated or since invalidation took place.